Categories See All →

 A: Both systems run in completely different frequency ranges so they are not inter-compatible, but X2 and XD-V units can be used on the same stage (along with any other analog wireless systems) with no problems.

-Q: Are the Relay G50/90 receivers compatible with the XD-V microphones (or vice versa)?
+Q: Are the Relay G-series components compatible with the XD-V series components (or vice versa)?

-A: Because they both operate in the same frequency (2.4 GHz), they are compatible.
+A: Because they both operate in the same 2.4 GHz frequency range, they are compatible.

 Q: Do the XD-V digital wireless systems share channels with the Relay systems?

 A: Both XD-V systems share their first 6 channels with the Relay G30.
 The XD-V70 shares all 12 of its channels with the Relay G50 and G90 models.
-A total of twelve systems can be combined.
+A total of up to 14 systems can potentially be combined if the V70 firmware has been updated.

 Batteries and Power Supplies